Eastern rosella

 The eastern rosella (Platycercus eximius) is a parrot native and endemic to south-eastern Australia.
-It was first introduced to New Zealand in cages, which then both intentionally released and accidentally escaped into the wild and has been found establishing mainly in the North Island (notably in the northern half of the island, Taranaki, Waikato and in the Hutt Valley) and in the hills around Dunedin in the South Island since the early 20th century.
+It was first introduced to New Zealand in cages, and individuals were subsequently intentionally released or accidentally escaped into the wild.
+In New Zealand, it is now established in the North Island (notably in the northern half of the island, Taranaki, Waikato and in the Hutt Valley) and in the hills around Dunedin in the South Island.

 Taxonomy

-P.eximius (Eastern Rosella) is located under the genus Platycercus and subgenus Violania along with other three species members: P.venustus (Northern Rosella), P.adscitus (Pale-headed Rosella) and P.icterotis (Western Rosella).
-An early analysis of rosella phylogeny stated that the taxa of eastern rosella and pale-headed rosella are most closely related to each other compared to the other two rosella species.
-Then, the hybrids of the two taxa have been recorded in northeastern New South Wales and southeastern Queensland, as both species have been recorded habituating in the same ecological area ranges, differ from the other two species However, a mitochondrial study published in 2017 found that the eastern rosella was the earlier offshoot of the lineage that split into the pale-headed and northern rosellas and those non-sister taxa were hence able to hybridize.
+The eastern rosella belongs to the genus Platycercus and subgenus Violania along with other three species members: northern rosella (P. venustus), pale-headed rosella (P. adscitus) and western rosella (P. icterotis).
+An early analysis of rosella phylogeny stated that the eastern rosella and pale-headed rosella are most closely related to each other, compared to the other two rosella species.
+However, a more recent mitochondrial study found that the eastern rosella was the earlier offshoot of the lineage that split into the pale-headed and northern rosella, and those non-sister taxa were hence able to hybridize.

 The three subspecies of eastern rosella are: